Astreos/mobile_robots/Readme.md

 The robots are differential-wheeled robots.
 They have DC motors to control their respective wheels.
 On top of their main structure, a tower is rotating with sensors attached on it to detect beacons on the field and the competing robot.

-For their main sensor inputs, they have access to odometers to get the wheel velocities, to one absolute encoder to get the tower absolute position, to one sensor detecting beacons, to one color sensor, and to two micro-switches in the back of the robot able to detect a contact on a very short range.
+For their main sensor inputs, they have access to odometers to get the wheel velocities, to one absolute encoder to get the tower absolute position, to one sensor detecting beacons, to one color sensor to detect the color of tiles on the floor, and to two micro-switches in the back of the robot able to detect a contact on a very short range.
 This is a presentation of a robot dimensions, along with its sensors position:

 ![](doc/pictures/robot_measures.png)